-- Scatter the panko breadcrumbs and parmesan over a plate, then press the chicken into the mixture until both sides are fully covered.
+Mix the panko breadcrumbs with the parmesan, then scatter over a plate.
+Press the chicken into the mixture until both sides are fully covered.

-- Heat about 2 tablespoons oil in a pan on a medium heat, then pan fry the chicken for about 3 minutes on each side, or until crispy, golden and cooked through.
+Heat the oil in a pan on a medium heat, then pan fry the chicken for about 3 minutes on each side, or until crispy, golden and cooked through.

 The amount of crumb mixture in this recipe is quite generous, but that is to allow for different sized chicken breasts!
 If you are using smaller chicken breasts, you could slightly decrease the amount of panko/parmesan if you like.